chengenzhao/java-vulkan-mac/README.md

 4) libvulkan.dylib

 ### Choose one of following options:
-* Manually copy above 4 files to $JAVA_HOME/lib directory.
+* (Recommended) Manually copy above 4 files to $JAVA_HOME/lib directory.

 or
-* Using Java program argument add $Vulkan_SDK/macOS/lib to the java.library.path, check the following Swift code.
+* Using Java program option-Djava.library.path=$Vulkan_SDK/macOS/lib to add files in it to the java.library.path.
+Program starting options and arguments could be set by using following Swift code.

-## Setting environment variables is also required
+## 2) Setting environment variables is also required
 Manually typing in export environment variables for development is OK, but could be difficult for production environment e.g. releasing on Steam.
 Traditionally we could write a script like zsh script or shell script to set the environment variables first then start the Java program using java command.
 However with tools provided by Apple, we could use Swift to do the similar job.